 “The first step in resistance is a history lesson; not a lesson written for us, but one we write ourselves.” – Professor Simon Critchley, The New School

 “Two men singing spellbindingly beautiful harmonies together, dressing up as women, acting badly and banging sticks, while I learn a thousand years of Welsh history.
-I didn’t for one moment regret travelling from London to Abergavenny to see Gadael Tir.”
+I didn’t for one moment regret travelling from London to Abergavenny to see Gafael Tir.”

 “Gwilym and Owen’s performance is both emotionally engaging and historically enlightening.
-They deftly weave comedy and tragedy together – as skillfully as the bards of ancient times, I imagine.
+They deftly weave comedy and tragedy together – as skilfully as the bards of ancient times, I imagine.
 It really feels like going on a journey – through time and back to the roots of the tensions between the aristocracy and the common people.
 This history needs to be told and is meant for all of us.
 I’ve seen it twice and I’d definitely see it again!”